Buying a Unit? What you should know!

 Have an understanding of what you need to insure.
-Is the Insurance cover taken out by the Body Corporate adequate?.
-The Body Corporate require an Insurance Valuation every 5 years to ensure that they have adequate insurance cover.
+Is the insurance cover taken out by the Body Corporate adequate?.
+The Body Corporate requires an Insurance Valuation every 5 years to ensure that they have adequate insurance cover.

 5. Is the scheme professionally managed?